amaiya/onprem/README.md

 2. Install **OnPrem.LLM**: `pip install onprem`

-For fast GPU-accelerated inference, see [additional instructions below](https://amaiya.github.io/onprem/#speeding-up-inference-using-a-gpu).
+For more information on fast GPU-accelerated inference, see [these instructions below](https://amaiya.github.io/onprem/#speeding-up-inference-using-a-gpu).
 See [the FAQ](https://amaiya.github.io/onprem/#faq), if you experience issues with